collectionbuilder-lis/viral-culture/pages/about.md

 ## About the Collection

-“Viral Cultures: AIDS Ephemera, Art, and Activism" is a curated digital collection of records from disparate archives centered around protest ephemera, art, and social movements during the AIDS epidemic.
-The aim purpose this collection is to provide a focus on the perspectives these movements across the South, Southwest, and Midwest regions of the United States.
+“Viral Cultures: AIDS Ephemera, Art, and Activism” is a curated digital collection of records from disparate archives centered around protest ephemera, art, and social movements during the AIDS epidemic.
+The purpose of this collection is to provide a focus on the perspectives of these movements across the South, Southwest, and Midwest regions of the United States.

-Sample items were selected from the [Atlanta Journal-Constitution Photographs](https://digitalcollections.library.gsu.edu/digital/collection/ajc), the [Archives Center of the National Museum of American History](https://americanhistory.si.edu/about/centers/archives), the [AIDS Resource Center of Wisconsin](https://uwm.edu/lib-collections/arcw/), the [Linda Wilson Collection](https://libweb.umkc.edu/glama/archival-collections/collectionsmoreinfo/glama-wilson), and the [State Historical Society of Missouri](https://shsmo.org/).
-The collection features posters, pamphlets, banners, photographs, buttons, and pins to show the various forms protest.
+Sample items were selected from the [Atlanta Journal-Constitution Photographs](https://digitalcollections.library.gsu.edu/digital/collection/ajc), the [Archives Center of the National Museum of American History](https://americanhistory.si.edu/about/centers/archives), the [AIDS Resource Center of Wisconsin](https://uwm.edu/lib-collections/arcw/), the [Linda Wilson Collection](https://libweb.umkc.edu/glama/archival-collections/collectionsmoreinfo/glama-wilson), the [Resource Center LGBT Collection of the UNT Libraries](https://digital.library.unt.edu/explore/collections/LGBTC/) and the [State Historical Society of Missouri](https://shsmo.org/).
+The collection features posters, pamphlets, banners, photographs, buttons, and pins to show the various forms of protest.

-The anticipated users of this collection would include researchers interested in queer history, protest, feminism, and the AIDS crisis; teachers using the collection as tool for relevant courses; queer community members interested in learning about historic events related to their own affinity groups.
+The anticipated users of this collection would include researchers interested in queer history, protest, feminism, and the AIDS crisis; teachers using the collection as a tool for relevant courses; queer community members interested in learning about historic events related to their own affinity groups.

 ## Sample Items